Welcome to today's edition of the Rush 24-7 podcast.

 And it's intended to keep the people in power in power.

-You actually run it through this econometric models, and you statistically test whether or not it's a consistent thing, if it's a long term, if it's a changing, and so it adjusts itself as as you do the modeling, the statistical analysis, and you keep it to a very high level confidence interval, well above 99 percent.
+You actually run it through these econometric models and you statistically test whether or not it's a consistent thing, if it's a long-term, if it's a changing thing, and so it adjusts itself as you do the modeling, the statistical analysis, and you keep it to a very high-level confidence interval, well above 99%.

 I've got about a minute.

-Yeah, what happens is that uh every month of the year or every week within the year, um, because of holidays and because of weather and because of uh schools and because of of a lot of jobs that are seasonal, people that are roofers and people that are uh, you know, Santa Clauses in Christmas.
+Yeah, what happens is that every month of the year or every week within the year, because of holidays and because of weather and because of schools and because of a lot of jobs that are seasonal, people that are roofers and people that are Santa Claus in Christmas.

-Every year you're gonna have people hired and laid off because of the seasonal factors.
+Every year you're going to have people hired and laid off because of these seasonal factors.

-And so what they do is they use the the equations, the models, the the statistics, to look at these things and say which portion of the employment or unemployment in this month is not due to the seasonality of what happens every year.
+And so what they do is they use the equations, the models, the statistics to look at these things and say, which portion of the employment or unemployment in this month is not due to the seasonality of what happens every year?

-And what portion of it is actually we'll take out the seasonality and we'll look at all these numbers from it makes it comparable.
+And what portion of it is actually we'll take out the seasonality and we'll look at all these numbers for it makes it comparable.

 I got you.